He took the IELTS Indicator Test. Here’s his experience.

-The IELTS Indicator is available in countries where IELTS testing has been suspended due to COVID19.
-Ever since its launch in April, thousands of students have appeared for this online, at-home test.
-To know what they’re saying about the availability, format, and testing experience of the IELTS online Indicator exam, read on.
+The IELTS Indicator Test is available in countries where IELTS testing was suspended due to COVID-19.
+Ever since its launch in April, thousands of students have appeared for this online exam.
+Here’s what Dave, who has taught several such students, has to say about the exam.

-Who is eligible for the IELTS online Indicator test?
+Who is eligible for the IELTS Indicator Test?

 The first thing you need to know about this test is that it is not a substitute for the regular IELTS exam.
-Not all institutes are accepting the IELTS online Indicator test scores.
-Those which are, have been listed here.
+Not all institutes are accepting the IELTS Indicator Test scores.
 So, before you start checking if you are eligible to take the test, make sure the universities you will be applying to won’t reject it.
 Otherwise, you will have to retake the exam at a test center once the lockdown ends.

 That being said, universities understand the limitations caused by the COVID pandemic.
 So, even if a university isn’t on the list mentioned above, you can always email their admissions office and ask for special consideration.

 - A quiet, private space to take the test

 - A laptop or a desktop computer with either macOS or Windows operating system installed

 - The most recent version of Chrome, Mozilla Firefox, or Microsoft Edge

 - Speakers or headphones so you can hear the audio during your Listening & Speaking tests

 - A microphone and a camera so your examiner can see and hear you during the Speaking test